zapier/visual-builder/docs/_docs/integration-checks-reference.md

-Typically you could return the first object from the `results` array as part of a poll (and hydrate the `friends`), but since the hook has no friend information, you should always remove it.
-A good way to do this is a `processContact` function that you map all results (of either type) through that reduces each object to the lowest common denominator.
+Typically you could return the first object from the `results` array as part of a poll (and hydrate the `friends`), but since the hook has no friend information, you should instead remove it.
+A good way to do this is a `processContact` function that you map all results (of either type) through, which reduces each object to the lowest common denominator.

+See [Sample Data](./faq#output) in the FAQ for more details on this.

 ---